C2SM/icon-vis/README.md

     mamba env update --file env/environment.yml --prune

-If you are using the conda setup and want to use GRIB data, you will need to set the ```GRIB_DEFINITION_PATH```.
+If you are using the mamba setup and want to use GRIB data, you will need to set the ```GRIB_DEFINITION_PATH```.
 This can be done on Tsa/Daint by sourcing the script ```setup-conda-env.sh```.
-It only needs to be run a single time, as it will save the ```GRIB_DEFINITION_PATH``` environment variable to the conda environment.
-You will need to deactivate and reactivate the conda environment after doing this.
-You can check it has been correctly set by ```conda env config vars list```.
+It only needs to be run a single time, as it will save the ```GRIB_DEFINITION_PATH``` environment variable to the mamba environment.
+You will need to deactivate and reactivate the mamba environment after doing this.
+You can check it has been correctly set by ```mamba env config vars list```.
 This script also sets the Fieldextra path, which is used for data interpolation.
 See [FAQs](#trouble-shooting) if you get an error running this.

     source env/setup-conda-env.sh

 After creating the virtual environment and installing the requirements, the environment only needs to be activated for future usage.
-Make sure that the path is exported to ```~/miniconda3/bin```.
+Make sure that the path is exported to ```~/mambaforge/bin```.

 ### Run scripts on jupyter kernel
 If you have jupyter notebook installed, you can run the ipython scripts (.ipynb) by opening ```jupyter notebook``` after sourcing your _psyplot_ environment.
 For Piz Daint please follow the instructions below.